-Disneyland Hotel is the original hotel at Disneyland Resort, and although it’s not the flagship hotel at Disneyland Resort (that distinction belongs to the Grand Californian Hotel), it is one of only two hotels in Anaheim, California with a AAA four-diamond rating (the Grand Californian being the other).
+Although Disneyland Hotel is not the flagship hotel at Disneyland Resort (that distinction belongs to the Grand Californian Hotel), it is one of only two hotels in Anaheim, California with a AAA four-diamond rating (the Grand Californian being the other).
 It’s essentially a modern, luxury hotel with Disney design touches, but without any escapist themed design.
-Instead, Disneyland Hotel is themed to “Disneyland,” with its three towers representing Fantasyland, Adventureland, and Frontierland.
+As mentioned, Disneyland Hotel is themed to “Disneyland,” with its three towers representing Fantasyland, Adventureland, and Frontierland.

-Now, in fairness, this is not something I would want to see out of every Disney hotel.
+This is not something I would want to see out of every Disney hotel.
 I am a sucker for themed design, and I love how other Disney resort-hotels manage to transport guests to different times and places through the execution of the hotel.
 Disneyland Hotel is not themed, it’s decorated.
 If every Disney hotel were simply a luxury hotel with tributes to the past, it would get old quickly.
 However, this is the only one, and it executes perfectly on the concept.

 However, it’s not just the hotel’s many nods to Disney history (I wonder how frequently they have to replace the awesome paper-goods in the room because guests take them?) that earn it high marks from us.
 The hotel is also flat out nice.

 In terms of rooms, all of Disneyland Hotel rooms were recently refurbished, and they look great.
 From the pretty and thick carpet to the textured wallpaper to the bedding, the rooms at Disneyland Hotel scream quality.
 While we love themed hotels, it seems that one stumbling block to a nice Disney hotel room is execution of a theme.

 We did not stay at Disneyland Hotel prior to its big refurbishment, but our understanding is that the rooms absorbed the balconies during the refurb.
 We definitely will take larger rooms over a balcony, although it would be nice if they have both.

 Whoever thought up this feature is a genius, because it always seems to be the first thing mentioned when discussing Disneyland Hotel.
 If you have kids, they’ll love this.
 If you are an adult who is unduly impressed with things that light up and make sound, like me, you will want to leave this on all night.

 We have never stayed in any of these, so we can’t recommend them, but if money is no issue, you definitely ought to look into them.
 (And if by chance we have readers to whom ‘money is no issue’ who need one of these suites tested before their trip, we will gladly accept the assignment should you wish to sponsor the research! ;))

 In terms of pools, Disneyland Hotel has the E-Ticket pool and D-Ticket pool, in the middle of the hotel’s inner courtyard, both of which are nice.
 We particularly like the look of the the monorail waterslides, as well as the overall size and layout of these pools.

 When it comes to dining, Disneyland Hotel also gives the Grand Californian a run for its money.
 While the Grand Californian has Napa Rose, the second best Disney restaurant in the United States, Disneyland Hotel has Steakhouse 55.
 After that, Disneyland Hotel’s comparable restaurants are all arguably better.

-This is especially true when comparing the nightly rate of each hotel.
-For a random night in December, the rate at the Grand Californian is $439/night plus tax, whereas Disneyland Hotel is $333/night plus tax.
-The exact rates vary based upon season and discounts, but you can typically expect to pay at least $100/night more for the Grand Californian.
+Disneyland Hotel is often cheaper than Grand Californian, which means it gets the nod for us on those occasions.
+Exact rates vary based upon season and discounts, but you can typically expect to pay at least $100/night more for the Grand Californian.
 Paradise Pier Hotel seems to generally be about $75/night cheaper than Disneyland Hotel, although we’ve seen Paradise Pier effectively more expensive on several occasions due to no availability in its lower room categories.
 (We are not fans of Paradise Pier Hotel and would not stay there again.)

 Regardless of the discount, Disneyland Hotel is still pricey.
-Whether it’s worth the cost is entirely a matter of preference and budget, but we consider it a much easier pill to swallow than the Grand Californian.
+Whether it’s worth the cost is entirely a matter of preference and budget, but we consider it an easier pill to swallow than the Grand Californian.
 Still, it’s at least double the price of off-site hotels located about the same distance away (and triple or more the price of off-site hotels located farther away).
 We’ve previously debated the merits of staying on-site versus staying off-site at Disneyland Resort, so I won’t rehash those here, but essentially, you pay a significant premium for being “on property.”
 Disneyland Resort doesn’t have nearly as many on-site hotel rooms as Walt Disney World, and this likely contributes to the rates.

 Overall, we both highly recommend Disneyland Hotel.
 It’s especially great for fans of Disneyland history, or those looking for a luxury hotel experience without the pretense of immersive theming.
 Those who prefer themed environments will likely prefer the Grand Californian, which definitely has many elements that are more impressive.
 The big question with regard to Disneyland Hotel is whether it’s worth the high nightly rates, especially with off-site hotels that are very conveniently located by comparison.